What we are doing Newcastle Transport

 This is why the NSW Government has implemented Newcastle Transport.
 This is a new model for public transport with a single operator running multiple modes to deliver timetable efficiency, easy connections and a locally based approach to ensure the best services for customers.

-A new public transport model
+A new public transport model for Newcastle

 Evidence from around the world has shown a locally-based multi-modal approach works extremely well in cities like Newcastle.
 This new model will deliver the transport system Newcastle needs to support the extra jobs and activity revitalisation will bring, and provide Novocastrians with the world-class transport they deserve.

 Newcastle Transport took over the existing bus and ferry system on 1 July 2017, and will also be responsible for light rail when services start in 2019.